• Skip to primary navigation

 Sony A7 II – Check Prices Here

 Details: 24.3 megapixels, enhanced fast hybrid AF and 5 fps burst, world’s first 5-axis in-body image stabilization in a full-frame camera, ISO 100-25600.
 Almost every travel photographer I know that owns a mirrorless either has the Sony A7 or the Fuji X-T1 (below).
-The A7 II touts a 30% faster auto focus than the older version.
+The A7 II touts a 30% faster auto focus than the older version and is one of the best low light cameras on the market.
 If you are considering purchasing this camera, read our full review of the Sony A7ii here.

 You can get the A7 II body for about $1298 new or buy it with a 28-70mm lens for just a few hundred dollars more.
 If faster auto focus or in-camera image stabilization is not as important to you, the slightly older version (Sony A7) is a fraction of the price.